Skip to main content

 Quote-part (Share)

-Each co-owner's share of common areas, expressed in thousandths.
-Determines contribution to charges and voting weight.
+Each co-owner's share of the common parts, expressed in thousandths.
+Determines the contribution to charges and the weight of votes at the AG.

 R